P.J. Washington's free throws finish rally as Mavs beat Thunder 117-116 to reach West finals

 Luka Doncic, who had 29 points, 10 rebounds and 10 assists for his fourth triple-double this postseason, worked his way to the basket in the final seconds before passing to Washington in the corner.
 Washington pump-faked to get Gilgeous-Alexander in the air and the whistle blew as the shot fell short.

-Oklahoma City challenged the ball, but replay showed Gilgeous-Alexander making contact with Washington's arm as he went up to shoot.
+Oklahoma City challenged the call, but replay showed Gilgeous-Alexander making contact with Washington's arm as he went up to shoot.

-After making the first two free throws to put Dallas in front, Washington missed on purpose, and Holmgren passed to Jalen Williams, whose desperation shot from well behind half court wasn't close.
+“Obviously if I had the moment back I wouldn’t have fouled him,” said Gilgeous-Alexander, who had a playoff career high with 36 points.
+“I would have just let him miss the shot.
+You wish you would take the moment back.
+Just have to learn from it, and I will.”

-The Mavericks wrapped up the series in Game 6 at home against the top-seeded Thunder, just as they did in the first round against the Los Angeles Clippers.
-Dallas trailed by 17 points in the third quarter.
+After making the first two free throws to put Dallas in front, Washington missed on purpose with the Thunder out of timeouts after the challenge.
+Holmgren passed to Jalen Williams, whose desperation shot from well behind half court wasn't close.

-Dallas will start the West finals at the Denver-Minnesota winner on Wednesday night.
-The Mavs lost to eventual champ Golden State in five games in the 2022 West finals, Doncic's first trip that far.
+“If it was a clear-as-day foul, I obviously wouldn’t have challenged it and held the timeout," Oklahoma City coach Mark Daigneault said.
+“Even if you advance the ball with 2.5 seconds at a deficit, your chances are very low.”

 The final sequence capped a riveting fourth quarter with five lead changes and two ties in the final five minutes after the Thunder led for all but one minute until then.